-The system allows the user to pre-define labels for all the I/O. Please use the labelling sheets provided at the end of this manual.

-The rules imposed on labelling are:
+The system allows the user to pre-define labels for all the I/O. The only rules imposed on this are:

 - The I/O must be labelled in pairs. - The label must be no more than six characters. - No two inputs can have the same label, but an input can have the same label as an output.